Estimated reading time: 7 minutes

 To understand all that Christ’s finished work on the cross did for us to make us fit for immediate entrance into God’s presence in heaven, read or listen to “The Gospel” series that covers what Jesus Christ accomplished completely for us through His death and resurrection.

-In the next blog, we will answer frequently asked questions about those who are dead.
+In the next blog, we will answer some frequently asked questions about those who are dead.